cloudant/sabisu/README.md

 Installation
 ============

+First, you'll need a [Cloudant account](https://cloudant.com/sign-up/).
+Its free to sign-up and free to use, see [pricing details](https://cloudant.com/product/pricing/).
+Next, you'll need to create two databases.
+Commonly, you can call them `sensu_current` and `sensu_history`, but you can call them whatever you want.

+Next you'll want to create yourself api keys.
+You technically don't need to do this step, but it is recommended as best practices.
+You can do this via the webui or the [api](http://docs.cloudant.com/api/authz.html?highlight=api%20key).
+Create api keys on one of the database and give it full permissions (reader, writer, admin).
+Then grant the same API key to the other cloudant database you've created.

+Once you've got that setup, the next step is integrating the cloudant database into sensu.
+To do this, follow [this documentation](https://github.com/cloudant/sabisu/blob/master/sensu-integration/README.md).

-Sabisu was designed to be deployed to [heroku](http://heroku.com).
-There is [plenty of documentation]() on how to deploy a ruby app to heroku.
+Sabisu was designed to be deployed to [heroku](http://heroku.com) for purposes of ease.
+There is [plenty of documentation](https://devcenter.heroku.com/articles/ruby-support) on how to deploy a ruby app to heroku.
+But you can also deployed to a server within your environment if desired.

 ### Environment Variables